metwse/dehset-vpn-legacy/README.md

+## Status
+Development of Dehset VPN in this repository has been discontinued.
+A complete protocol rewrite is underway in a new repository.

 # DEHSeT VPN - Dynamic Encrypted High-Security Tunnel
 Dehset VPN is a proprietary virtual network software designed for tunneling license server, SSH, and RDP ports.
 The source code policy is subject to change